pg25tommy/pg25tommy/README.md

 # 🚀 Current Project

 ### [Project Lazarus](https://github.com/AlexBuzmion/ProjectLazarus.git)
-Project Lazarus is a full-scale version of the our original Lay-Off game, a strategic multiplayer experience where players navigate through corporate office environments filled with traps and hazards.
+Project Lazarus is a full-scale version of our original Lay-Off game built from the ground up in Unreal, a strategic multiplayer experience where players navigate through corporate office environments filled with traps and hazards.
 Your mission is to outsmart opponents by gathering key resources and utilizing a variety of tools to escape or sabotage others, all while managing energy and avoiding deadly traps.

 ~~### [Lay-Off](https://github.com/vfs-sct/GD72PG25FP-LayOff)